New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The fight against the COVID-19 pandemic has led to increased levels of vigilance in the global health system and the proliferation of various disinfection methods.
-Among these approaches, germicidal lamps using ultraviolet (UV) rays, especially UV-C (wavelengths between 280 and 100 nm), have gained popularity for home use.
+The fight against the COVID-19 pandemic has led to a heightened level of vigilance in the global health system and the proliferation of various disinfection methods.
+Among these approaches, germicidal lamps using ultraviolet (UV) rays, especially UV-C (with wavelengths between 280 and 100 nm), have gained popularity for home use.

-These light-emitting diode (LED) lamps are designed to disinfect air, objects and surfaces.
-However, there is a problem that these UV lamps are often marketed without sufficient accompanying information to ensure their safe use.
-It is important to note that exposure to absorbed UV light can potentially cause adverse biological responses, including cell death and aging.
+These LED lamps are designed to disinfect air, objects and surfaces.
+However, there is a problem that these UV lamps often appear on the market without sufficient accompanying information to ensure their safe use.
+It is important to note that exposure to absorbed UV light can potentially cause adverse biological reactions, including cell death and aging.

-In this new study, scientists Nicola Alessio, Alesia Ambrosino, Andrea Boggi, Domenico Aprile, Iole Pinto, Giovanni Galano, Umberto Galderisi and Giovanni Di Bernardo from the University of Campania Luigi Vanvitelli, Regional Laboratory of Public Health in Siena, Italy, ASL Napoli 1 Centro P.S.I.
-Napoli Est-Barra and Temple University conducted a series of studies aimed at understanding the biological effects of exposure to UV-C radiation from affordable household lamps.
+In this new study, scientists Nicola Alessio, Alessia Ambrosino, Andrea Boggi, Domenico Aprile, Iole Pinto, Giovanni Galano, Umberto Galderisi and Giovanni Di Bernardo from the University of Campania Luigi Vanvitelli, the Regional Public Health Laboratory of Siena, Italy, ASL Napoli 1 Centro PSI Napoli Est-Barra and Temple University conducted a series of studies aimed at understanding the biological effects of UV-C radiation exposure from available household lamps.

-"We focused on retinal epithelial cells, keratinocytes, and fibroblasts, which make up the skin and eye, which are frequently exposed to UV radiation," the researchers wrote.
+"Our focus was on retinal epithelial cells, keratinocytes and fibroblasts that make up the skin and eye, which are frequently exposed to UV radiation," the researchers write.

-Major biological targets of UV exposure.
-Cartoon depicting tissues and cell types susceptible to damage when exposed to UV light.
+Main biological targets of UV radiation.
+Cartoon depicting tissues and cell types susceptible to damage when irradiated with a UV lamp.
 Created with BioRender.
 Source: Aging (2024).
 DOI: 10.18632/aging.205787